Table of Contents

 }

-1. Install PostgreSQL (if not already installed)
+1. Install PostgreSQL (if not already installed).

-3. Install the psycopg2 driver:
+3. Install the PostgreSQL driver:

 pip install psycopg2

-# uncomment this to enable PostgreSQL
+# Uncomment this line to enable PostgreSQL

 # from swirl.connectors.postgresql import PostgreSQL